-With the onset of COVID 19 there has not only been a shift to a virtual workforce, but job screenings and interviews have also shifted to utilizing Zoom, Skype and other video-based platforms.
+With the onset of COVID 19 there has not only been a shift to a virtual workforce, but job screenings and interviews have also shifted to utilizing the Zoom interview, Skype meeting and other video-based platforms.
 These interviews are just as important as in-person formats and are often more challenging because candidates don’t have the advantage of giving and receiving clear visual cues and lose direct eye contact.
 But all is not lost, with a few preparations and employing some tried and true video-conference tips, you will be armed and ready to nail your video interview.
-Read on:

 - Compile a list of what qualifies you for each aspect of the job.
 For phone screens, keep this and a copy of your resume nearby so you can refer to them as needed.
 For video interviews, consider taping a copy of your resume near the camera so you can look directly at it and avoid looking down for the duration of the interview.
 When you rehearse your answers for typical questions, practice speaking without using “um”, “uh”, “okay” and “you know”..
 These non-words and delays are even more noticeable over the phone or on camera.